Bacard1/HASS-Shoplist/README.md

       action: automation.trigger
 ```

-- **2. Cleaner of a list of removed products -** This automation will clean all the products you have been disposed of after a 10 -minute stay.This does not engage you and confuses you with daily use.🔽:
+- **2. Cleaner for checked-off items -** this automation clears all checked items after 10 minutes, so they don’t clutter your list during daily use. 🔽:

 ```yaml
 alias: ""